 If you are planning to fly into Denver International Airport, you have several options to get from Denver to Lyons.
 The Denver metro bus system, RTD, stops about 1/2 mile from the Planet Bluegrass Ranch gate.
 Another private service, the Estes Park Shuttle, makes four daily runs from DIA to Estes Park, dropping you off at the Planet Bluegrass Ranch on the way.
 The North Denver Airport Shuttle and Superior Shuttle both serve Lyons.
 For more details, contact these services directly:

 - North Denver Airport Shuttle: 303-457-4646

 - Superior Shuttle: 303-399-2812

 Yes.
 Because Planet Bluegrass is located on a highway and the line has grown in the past few years beyond what can safely be accommodated by the shoulder, vehicles must line-up off-site.
-As with last year (2018), we expect this lineup will be held at the new Planet Bluegrass Farm.
-Vehicles may not begin lining up until Sunday, July 21 (opening day of the Academy campground).
-To give you an idea of the process, check out last year’s 2018 vehicle line-up procedure (above).
+This lineup will be held at the Planet Bluegrass Farm just across the street from the Planet Bluegrass Ranch.
+Vehicles may not begin lining up until Sunday, July 23th (opening day of the Academy campground).

 If you’ve been thinking about introducing your children to bluegrass, or bringing the family to the Academy this program will provide excellent instruction for ages 7-14.
 Classes will run at the same time as the Academy.
 Additional information is available at the Kids Camp page.